processone/docs.ejabberd.im/content/admin/guide/installation.md

 development, and for example it doesn’t read the file `ejabberdctl.cfg`.

-On Microsoft Windows, the Erlag processes for ejabberd are named `erl.exe` and `epmd.exe`.
+On Microsoft Windows, the Erlang processes for ejabberd are named `erl.exe` and `epmd.exe`.

-If `ejabberd` doesn’t start correctly on Windows, try to start it using the shortcut in desktop or start menu.
-If the window shows error 14001, the solution is to install: “Microsoft Visual C++ 2005 SP1 Redistributable Package”.
-You can download it from [`www.microsoft.com`][2].
-Then uninstall `ejabberd` and install it again.

 ## Installing ejabberd with Operating System Specific Packages